 The percentage of fluid in each body compartment is consistent in adults regardless of their size; however, the overall TBW content may vary.
-The body's fluid compartments can be divided into TBW and the components of blood which are listed in "Fluid compartments by gender."
-Values are rounded and may not equal exact total cost and availability.
-This is important to take into consideration when deciding which kind of fluid will be most beneficial during initial stages of fluid resuscitation.
+The body's fluid compartments can be divided into TBW and the components of blood which are listed in Fluid compartments by gender.
+Values are rounded (and may not equal exact total of whole blood amount).
+Values depicted are based on an 80 kg male versus a 70 kg female.
+The 80 kg male typically may have more lean muscle mass than a